m-oehme/Systems-Development-and-Frameworks/3/README.md

    Pro tip: I run queries and mutations against an apollo server and check the response with jest's [`toMatchObject`](https://jestjs.io/docs/en/expect#tomatchobjectobject) matcher all the time.
 You can use it to check for errors as well.
-4. :x: Write type definitions for your schema.
+4. :heavy_check_mark: Write type definitions for your schema.
 Please have at least one attribute which returns another custom type.
 E.g. a todo has an assignee, see point 6.
 5. :x: Implement a backend server with [apollo-server](https://github.com/apollographql/apollo-server).
    Your queries and mutations should roughly map the CRUD operations for your